 Additionally, if you don’t want to go through this cumbersome process.
 You can download the driver updater software and let it automatically find and download the latest version of device drivers.

-If the Logitech unifying receiver not working after the update then you need to uninstall the problematic Windows update.
+If the Logitech unifying receiver not working after the update i.e. KB4074588.
+Then you need to uninstall the problematic Windows update.

-Follow these steps to uninstall Windows 10 update:
+Follow these steps to uninstall the Windows 10 update:

 - Press Windows + R and type appwiz.cpl to open Programs and Features.